gateship-one/odyssey/README.md

  * Nice and simple launcher widget
  * Album sort by year (select this in the settings)
  * Quick responding interface
- * Dark but colorful themes
+ * Colorful Material based themes